Vikings top reeling Lions, 20-7

 Following a 27-yard field goal by Dan Bailey that gave the Vikings a 10-0 lead with 4:42 left in the second quarter, the Vikings took a 17-0 lead with 20 seconds remaining until halftime on a 3-yard touchdown run by Dalvin Cook.
 The scoring drive covered 65 yards in just 46 seconds and came after Lions' kicker Matt Prater missed a 45-yard field goal.

 Following an interception by Minnesota safety Harrison Smith that gave the Vikings the ball at their own 36-yard line, the Vikings drove the field and took a 20-0 lead on the first play of the fourth quarter on a 50-yard field goal by Bailey.
-The Lions broke the shutout with 2:09 left in the game on a 10-yard touchdown pass from quarterback David Blough to Kenny Golladay that gave Minnesota the 20-7 lead.
+The Lions broke the shutout with 2:09 left in the game on a 10-yard touchdown pass from quarterback David Blough to Kenny Golladay.

 The Lions got the ball back and drove down to the Minnesota 21-yard line in the final minute, but Minnesota's Andrew Sendejo picked off a Blough pass in the end zone to end the game.
 Cook rushed for 62 yards on 18 attempts for the Vikings.